tdv/imgo/README.md

 ```bash
 Requests per second:    8941.79 [#/sec] (mean)
 ```
 I think, that is a good result.
-If your owns service really used with loads close to 10k rps, you'll have a lot of interesting tasks in future and money :)
+If your service really used with loads close to 10k rps, you'll have a lot of interesting tasks...

-**Many thanks for your attention!**